tdphillipsjr/validator/README.md

  - behavior: Check the format of the field is a valid(ish) e-mail address.
 This is not RFC-compliant but matches most common formats.

 ###EqualToValidator
- - usage: "equalTo:15"
+ - usage: "equalTo:15", "equalTo:field-<fieldName>
  - behavior: Check that the data given equals the value given.
 This will also compare arrays if BOTH arguments to the validator are arrays.
+If the "field" keyword is used, it will compare to another field in the schema
  - Notes:
     - This does not run ===, but just ==.
     - If both fields are array, it will compare the arrays.
+    - If the field option is used and the field does not exist when loadAdditionalData is called, it will throw a DataException

 ###MaxValidator
  - usage: "max:250", "max:string,250"